-Many people get confused when the insurance companies tell them after a car accident that Kansas is no fault.
-No fault does not prevent an injury victim from getting a settlement when the collision was due to a negligent driver!
-Call Brian & Brian at Pistotnik Law Offices at 316-689-8035 to get information on how these laws affect your case.
-Brian and Brian can help you get the benefits you deserve.
+Many people get confused when insurance companies tell them after a car accident that Kansas is a no fault state.
+No fault does not prevent an injury victim from getting a settlement when the collision was due to a negligent driver.

 For death cases, there are PIP benefits to assist with funeral expenses (only $2000), and survivors benefits to pay dependent heirs which basically pays the wage loss of the deceased ($900/month for a year) to the heirs.

-These no fault benefits are available even when the collision is your fault, but when the collision is your fault, you get these PIP benefits, but you don't get a settlement from the other driver for damages like pain and suffering when the collision is your fault.
+These no fault benefits are available even when the collision is your fault.
+In those cases, you get these PIP benefits, but you don't get a settlement from the other driver for damages like pain and suffering.

-Once again, this post is highly summarized and we always offer free advice if you have questions.
-Call Pistotnik Law also known as Brian and Brian with your questions any time!
-Call (316) 215-7717.
+This post is very general and summarized—we always offer free advice if you have questions.
+Call Brian and Brian at Pistotnik Law with your questions any time!
+Contact us today.
 We are friendly and willing to help!